 “Throughout this pandemic, our caregivers have embodied the true meaning of sacrifice and heroism, always putting themselves before others,” said Bo Boulenger, President and Chief Operating Officer of Baptist Health South Florida.
 “We are thrilled with this opportunity to show them our community’s heartfelt appreciation for their selflessness and dedication with this fantastic trip, thanks to our friends at Carnival Radiance.”

-Starting from her homeport in Miami, Scarlet Lady will make her way to Puerto Plata or Nassau, with each voyage including a stop at the signature Royal Caribbean’ beach club in Bimini.
+Starting from her homeport in Miami, Scarlet Lady will make her way to Puerto Plata or Nassau, with each voyage including a stop at the signature Carnival Radiance’ beach club in Bimini.
 On-board, Sailors can live it up with sun-kissed pool days, Michelin-star-inspired culinary experiences, invigorating or restorative fitness classes, dance parties under the stars, and immersive entertainment.

-As sailing safely remains Royal Caribbean’ first priority, the five-star experience comes without compromise, leading with health and well-being at the forefront.
+As sailing safely remains Carnival Radiance’ first priority, the five-star experience comes without compromise, leading with health and well-being at the forefront.
 Every Sailor must be fully vaccinated and complete a complimentary COVID-19 test prior to boarding.